T-DEV16/ML-Group-Project-8/README.md

 - Helped keep README links up to date
 - Split PotholeDetection(1) into two files, created Data Creation and Processing notebook and Branched VGG16_Model
 - Cleaned up & bug fixed Data Creation and Processing + Branched VGG16_Model

+**Kaleb Crans**
+- Collaborated on the dataset preprocessing milestone
+- Created the data preprocessing pipeline for binary classification models
+- Built the fifth model (and the many iterations of architectures and hyperparameters)
+- Wrote the Data Preprocessing section
+- Ported notebooks to Google Collab (added code to download dataset)
+- Contributed to Discussion section